-Inspect all flooring material carefully for correct product and visible defects BEFORE INSTALLALATION.
+Inspect all flooring material carefully for correct product and visible defects BEFORE INSTALLATION.
 Warranties do not cover visible defects once they are installed.
 (Based on industry standards a defect/irregular tolerance of up to 5% is allowed).

 As all wood is unique, with no two pieces alike, review and compare the new flooring with the "sample board" from which the floor was selected to ensure it meets the homeowners expectations prior to the installation.
-If flooring is not acceptable, contact your distributor immediately and arrange for replacement.
+If flooring is not acceptable, do not install and contact your distributor immediately and arrange for replacement.